kyle-log/circuit-breaker-without-annotation/README.md

-# Circuit Breaker Without Annotation
+# Circuit Breaker without Annotation
 Another way to use circuit breakers based on kotlin functions rather than resilience4j annotations.